-A general member shall by any current graduate student (enrolled in a post-bachelor graduate program) who is interested in ecology & evolutionary biology.
-A voting member shall be any general member who has been accepted into the Ecology & Evolutionary Biology Graduate Program or is advised by a professor in the EEB graduate program and who has not passed the oral thesis defense.
-An alumni member shall be any graduated general member.
+• A general member shall be any current graduate student (enrolled in a post-bachelor graduate program) at Rice University interested in Ecology and Evolutionary Biology.

+• A voting member shall be any general member who has been accepted into the Ecology and Evolutionary Biology graduate program or whose primary advisor is a professor in the EEB graduate program and who has not passed their oral dissertation defense.

+• An alumni member shall be any graduated general member.